-Directions: Students entering the first healthcare course of the program must submit this completed form to the CFE Admissions Office.
-Two-Step PPD TEST FOR TUBERCULOSIS: Student must have the two-step PPD on initial entry into the healthcare program.
-(See Form 3.1C Initial two-step PPD 0 form) MMR Titer must be provided - IF NEGATIVE, YOU MUST SHOW PROOF OF REVACCINATION/BOOSTER VARICELLA (Chicken Pox) Titer must be provided - IF NEGATIVE, YOU MUST SHOW PROOF OF REVACCINATION/BOOSTER Proof of HEPATITIS C screen must be provided Proof of Polio Vaccination must be provided with the date Proof of TdaP administration within the past 7 years must be provided These are typically good for 10 years.
-Therefore, if it is 7 years or longer since the last administration, it will be due again 0 before your program completion.
+O C ppies mast emarca to emineat econamator by 7701) COVID vaccination proof (Not required however records are needed on Castle branch whether or not it was received) Two-Step PPD TEST FOR TUBERCULOSIS: Student must have the two-step PPD on initial entry into the healthcare program.
+(See Form 3.1C Initial two-step PPD form) MMR Titer must be provided - IF NEGATIVE, YOU MUST SHOW PROOF OF REVACCINATION/BOOSTER VARICELLA (Chicken Pox) Titer must be provided - IF NEGATIVE, YOU MUST SHOW PROOF OF REVACCINATION/BOOSTER Ш Proof of HEPATITIS C screen must be provided Proof of Polio Vaccination must be provided with the date Proof of TdaP administration within the past 7 years must be provided o These are typically good for 10 years.
+Therefore, if it is 7 years or longer since the last administration, it will be due again before your program completion.
 However, re-administration of TdaP earlier than this is a decision to be considered by your health care provider.
-Proof of HEPATITIS B VACCINATION and Titer results must be provided It is recommended to have a positive titer indicating immunity to HEPATITIS B 0 If you have a negative titer indicating non-immunity to HEPATITIS B, you must discuss the options with your healthcare 0 provider to determine the best course of action to re-administer the series or to administer a booster.
+Proof of HEPATITIS B VACCINATION and Titer results must be provided It is recommended to have a positive titer indicating immunity to HEPATITIS B o If you have a negative titer indicating non-immunity to HEPATITIS B, you must discuss the options with your healthcare provider to determine the best course of action to re-administer the series or to administer a booster.
 You must provide proof of this.

-2/99, 1/05, 5/05 Reviewed: 4/08, 7/08, 11/08, 7/10, 7/12, 7/13, 8/17.
-6/19, 6/20, 7/21,6/22,6/23, Revised: 11/09, 2/11, 3/13, 1/17, 9/17
+Reviewed: 4/08, 7/08, 11/08, 7/10, 7/12, 7/13, 8/17.
+6/19, 6/20, 7/21, 6/22, -6/24, 5/25

+Revised: 11/09, 2/11, 3/13, 1/17, ,-6/24,,5/25